FareedaFarooq/CEH-V13/Week-1/Module-3/Theory.md

 ### 2. **Source Routing**

-**Layman’s Terms:**
-Normally, when you mail a letter, the postal service decides the best route.
-With “source routing,” you write instructions on your letter, telling the post office exactly which towns it should pass through.

 **In Networking:**
 Source routing lets the sender specify the exact path a data packet should take through the network, instead of letting routers pick the best route.